Hewago Oea

-Hewago Paul Oea (born 13 December 2001) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).
+Hewago Paul Oea (born 13 December 2001) is a Papua New Guinean former professional Australian rules footballer who played for the Gold Coast Suns in the Australian Football League (AFL) and for the Papua New Guinea national team (nicknamed the "Mosquitoes").

-Oea is the first locally-developed Papua New Guinean and the first overseas developed player to play senior AFL.
+Oea is the first locally developed Papua New Guinean and the first overseas developed player to play senior AFL.

 Early life

 Oea was born in Gordon, Papua New Guinea the youngest of seven children to parents from the Gulf and Central provinces, mother Lala Mai and father Paul Oea.
 Hewago's middle name is in honour of his father, and forms part of the name he is registered under as a player in Australia.

 His introduction to Australian rules was through Niukick in Port Moresby at the age of 12.
-An outstanding junior talent known for his fast pace, Oea played both junior and senior football with the Gordon Kokofas in the Port Moresby league.
+An outstanding junior talent known for his fast pace, Oea played both junior and senior football with the Gordon Kokofas in the Port Moresby Australian Rules Football League.
 He was identified by the PNG Talent Academy's William Yogomine as a development prospect and was selected in the Papua New Guinea's Under 14 side for the Queensland State Championships.
 AFL South Pacific Development Manager, Ben Drew invited him to represent the South Pacific Under 16 against North Queensland in 2016, during which he was named the team's best, a feat he would repeat in 2017.